chandrashekar-cds/omp-bss-ged/README.md

 # bss-ged-gpu
-BSS_GED with GPU execution enabled ( Due credits to the original authors of BSS_GED; its code can be accessed @ https://github.com/Hongweihuo-Lab/BSS-GED/ )
+BSS_GED with OpenMP execution enabled ( Due credits to the original authors of BSS_GED; its code can be accessed @ https://github.com/Hongweihuo-Lab/BSS-GED/ )

 BSS_GED is a vertex-mapping based method for graph edit distance (GED) computation.
 It employs the beam-stack search paradigm, combined with two specially designed heuristics to improve the GED computation, achieving a trade-off between memory utilization and expensive backtracking calls.
 Also, a novel strategy is proposed to identify invalid and redundant mappings, leading to a reduced search space.